Sports Massage vs. Other Massage: What’s the Difference?

 Prehabilitation and injury prevention

 This term refers to methods to keep you from suffering future injuries.
-Prehabilitation typically includes advice and exercises from your sports massage therapist, to attempt to stop similar injuries in the future.
+Prehabilitation typically includes advice and exercises from your sports massage therapist to attempt to stop similar injuries in the future.

-What treatments do remedial massage therapist use?
+What treatments do remedial massage therapists use?

 Techniques